Introduction and specifications

 I’m deliberately posting another in-the-hand image of this head right above the review.
 It’s there for all the people that simply scrolled to the bottom to read the conclusion.

-This head definitely falls into what I would consider to be the medium-sized ball head category.
-It’s far from large, but also manages to maintain a solidly ergonomic feel.
+This head definitely falls into what I would consider being the medium-sized ball head category.
+It’s far from large but also manages to maintain a solidly ergonomic feel.
 Take a look at the main locking knob in this picture, for example.
 It’s relatively large for the size of the head, but that’s a good thing.
-It feels great to use, and gives you plenty of leverage for clamping the ball.
+It feels great to use and gives you plenty of leverage for clamping the ball.

 With relatively little effort on the locking knob, I was able to lock this ball head to the point where I was sure my tripod would break before I was able to get the ball to budge.
 And that’s not even with a camera on it.
 That was me deliberately creating leverage with an empty L bracket in the clamp, and then practically hanging off it.
 A remarkable result!